-- Have no more than 22 hours for fall admission and 18 hours for spring admission (see advisor for specific details for individual requirements) of remaining prenursing coursework. - Have successfully completed (grades of "C "or above) at least 3 of the required 5 lab science courses.
-A student who has earned two (2) grades below a "C" in Anatomy and Physiology I or Anatomy and Physiology II is not eligible to declare or to remain in the prenursing major and is not eligible to apply to the upper division of the nursing program at AUM. - Have successfully completed (grades of "C" or above) Anatomy and Physiology I and II and labs within 5 years of nursing entry, or a retake of one is required - Have successfully completed (grade of "C" or above) at least one of the required prenursing math courses - Submission of Test of Essential Academic Skills (TEAS) score.
+- Have no more than 22 hours for fall admission and 18 hours for spring admission (see advisor for specific details for individual requirements) of remaining prenursing coursework. - Have successfully completed (grades of "C" or above) at least 3 of the required 5 lab science courses AND have the remaining 2 of the 5 required lab science courses in progress at the time of application for a spring admission.
+For a fall admission, successful completion (grades of "C" or above) of at least 2 of the 5 required lab science courses AND have at least 1 of the 5 required lab science courses in progress at the time of application. - Have successfully completed (grades of "C" or above) Anatomy and Physiology I and II and labs within 5 years of nursing entry, or a retake of one is required.
+A student who has earned two (2) grades below a "C" in Anatomy and Physiology I or Anatomy and Physiology II is not eligible to declare or to remain in the prenursing major and is not eligible to apply to the upper division of the nursing program at AUM. - Submission of Test of Essential Academic Skills (TEAS) score.
 A score of 73% or higher is preferred.
-Students with an ACT score of 23 or higher on file in the AUM Registrar's office are exempt. - Attend and pass an interview with nursing faculty and leaders from the local community, if offered - Possess the functional ability to perform the skills and behaviors required of a professional nurse as listed in the current University Catalog, and in the Prenursing Student Handbook (Both may be viewed on the AUM website, www.aum.edu.) - Undergo and pass a drug screening.
-Students who do not pass the drug screen will not be admitted. - Undergo and pass a background check.
-Students who do not pass the criminal background check will not be admitted. - Possess the ability to operate a computer and related technology and to understand basic computer language.
+Students with an ACT score of 23 or higher on file in the AUM Registrar's office are exempt. - Attend and pass an interview with nursing faculty and leaders from the local community, if offered - Possess the functional ability to perform the skills and behaviors required of a professional nurse as listed in the current University Catalog and in the Prenursing Student Handbook (Both may be viewed on the AUM website, www.aum.edu.) - Undergo and pass a drug screening.
+Students who do not pass the drug screen may not be admitted. - Undergo and pass a background check.
+Students who do not pass the criminal background check may not be admitted. - Possess the ability to operate a computer and related technology and to understand basic computer language.
 This includes a functional level of knowledge and skills related specifically to the following Microsoft Office programs: Word, Excel, and PowerPoint.
 Additionally, students must be able to navigate the Web, Blackboard and the university email system. - Own and be proficient in the use of a wireless handheld device such as an iPhone to be used as a resource in the clinical setting.